Tbwheeler94/COVID19-State-Hospital-Capacity/README.md

 # COVID19-State-Hospital-Capacity

 ## Extract
 ### We used 2 datasets from the [Uncover COVID19 Challenge](https://www.kaggle.com/roche-data-science-coalition/uncover/version/3) on Kaggle.
+Datasets were updated on March 30, 2020.

 Dataset 1: Covid-statistics-by-us-states-totals.csv which includes (by U.S. state):